ltw-webdev-javascript/curriculum/javascript-effects.md

 ---
 layout: slide-deck
-title: "Javascript effects"
+title: "JavaScript effects"
-desc: "How to apply animations and effects to websites using a combination of Javascript and CSS."
+desc: "How to apply animations and effects to websites using a combination of JavaScript and CSS."

 slides:
   - type: super-big-text
     content: |
-      **Javascript effects**
+      **JavaScript effects**

   - content: |
       ## JS doesn’t do effects—CSS does

       - All the effects we see are created by CSS
-      - Javascript has no concept of animations—it’s all CSS
+      - JavaScript has no concept of animations—it’s all CSS
       - We trigger CSS into action with JS
     notes: |
       That’s not entirely true, just simplified.
 JS can do effects with the `<canvas>` tag: it’ll do full 2D & 3D graphics and interactions.